 Helping more kinds of people make more kinds of games

-With the generous sponsorship of SUPERHOT, Kowloon Nights, and Clever Endeavour, Pixelles is proud to announce its new Creator Fund.
+With the generous sponsorship of SUPERHOT, Kowloon Nights, Clever Endeavour, and Vertigo Gaming Inc., Pixelles is proud to announce its new Creator Fund.
 (And if you are a sponsor who wants to join up and make this fund even better, let us know at firstname.lastname@example.org!)

 We’re offering up to $5k CAD to Canadian game creators of marginalized genders, as a grant.
 There’s no recoup; no publishing or platform requirements; you don’t even have to credit us if you don’t want to.
 You just have to make the game.

 Our selection committee is listed below, made up of volunteer Pixelles coordinators and like-minded folks.
 We’re looking for small games with a strong authorial voice (whether expressed in the art, writing, gameplay, audio, premise, or in some other way) created by solo devs or small diverse teams.

 - Want to turn a game prototype into something “real”?

 - Have a plan for how to do so?